Marines and military service members can take advantage of certain benefits when it comes to auto insurance.

 Here are some additional ways to save and some additional resources to consider when looking for cheap auto insurance.

-Any claim you make will impact your premium for 3 to 5 years.
+Any claim you make will impact your premium for three to five years.
 If you've damaged your vehicle in an at-fault collision accident, consider our steps before speaking with your insurance company.

-In 2018, the average collision claim raised premiums $309 per 6-months — $619 per year.
-Over 3 years (the total time you will be charged), this amounts to $2,061 in premium increases — meaning, only what you pay because of the accident and does not include your monthly premium.
-If you have a $500 deductible, the total additional cost of this accident would be $2,561.
-In this example, you should not file a claim unless the estimate is over this amount.
+In 2019, the average collision claim raised premiums $384 per six-months — or $767 per year.
+Over three years (the total time you will be charged), this amounts to $2,301 in premium increases — meaning, what you pay in excess premium solely due to the accident, without accounting for your monthly premium.

 If your vehicle is over 10 years old or worth less than $4,000, you should consider dropping collision and comprehensive coverage.
 Because these coverage options are not required by state law and only protect the physical integrity of your vehicle, they are often not encouraged for an older vehicle.
 Mainly, the payout you would receive is not worth the premium it costs to insure.
 If you're unsure of the value of your vehicle, use NADA online and Kelley Blue Book.

-The very best way to make sure you're getting the cheapest rate is to double-check for these types of discounts, but also to shop around every six months.
+The very best way to make sure you're getting the cheapest rate is to double-check for these types of discounts, but also to shop around for car insurance quotes every six months.
 Use The Zebra to shop hundreds of companies at once to find the best rate and coverage for you.
+Enter your ZIP code below to get started.